crdschurch/crds-maestro/apps/crossroads_interface/documentation/02-understanding-directory-structure.md

 definitions that help with taking raw data and make it easier for templates to consume that data.
 For more information on Elixir Phoenix Views, please read more [here](https://hexdocs.pm/phoenix/views.html).

+## gettext
+A file that enables Internationalization within the application.
+Currently this is not leveraged at all.

+## router
+`router.ex` is where all routing definitions exist.
+There are a couple of things going on in this file.
+First, [pipelines](https://hexdocs.pm/phoenix/routing.html#pipelines) are defined; one for `:browser` and one for `:api`.
+Within these pipelines a number of plugs are called.
+The plugs that are not prefixed with `CrossroadsInterface.Plug` are built into the Elixir Phoenix framework.
+Those that are prefixed with `CrossroadsInterface.Plug` are custom plugs written by the Crossroads organization developers.
+Currently the `:api` pipeline is not actively used in this project.
+Pipelines get run each time before a match to a route is made.

+The second thing that is happening in this file is that of route definitions.
+The syntax for defining a route is as follows:

+[html verb] "/url/string/to/match?with=parameters", (NameOfController, {:name_of_action}

+It is important to define any routes from most specific to least specific, otherwise there will be unexpected matching of a route like `/my/super/cool/route/` to `/my/`.

+## web
+`web.ex` gives a file access to `model`, `controller`, `view`, `router`, and `channel` functionality.
+You can see its use in the various controller files as:

+`use CrossroadsInterface.Web, :controller`.

+You can also see its use in the `router.ex` file.

+# brunch-config
+Brunch is an asset build tool with built in linting.
+The brunch-config.js file is configuration for the build tool.

+# karma-conf
+As we have a few modules of JavaScript code defined in the Maestro project, there are unit tests present for those modules.
+The karma.conf.js file serves as configuration for the Karma test runner for those tests.

+# mix.exs
+Similar to a JavaScript `package.json` file, the mix.exs file is where project metadata is defined, as well project dependencies.

+# mix.lock
+A lock file for the dependency versions in the project.

+# package-lock
+A lock file for JavaScript dependencies

+# package.json
+A file that defines JavaScript dependencies that the code uses.

+# readme
+A file that describes the project and the steps necessary to get it set up and running.